Tina Folwell, Courtroom Deputy Phone: 585.613.4214

 • Creditor must be uploaded as a .txt file at the time of filing the petition.

 An Adversary Proceeding (AP) is a civil action in the bankruptcy case, and is commenced by the filing of a Complaint.
 PLEASE NOTE: The Bankruptcy Court for the Western District of New York—Rochester Division—requires all matters pertaining to a bankruptcy case, including Adversary Proceedings, to be filed by attorneys electronically through CM/ECF.
 If you are not an attorney, please contact the Clerk’s Office for information on filing requirements.

 To commence an Adversary Proceeding, it is necessary to file:

 • A Complaint signed by the attorney or by the plaintiff, if not represented by an attorney; and

-• An Adversary Proceeding Cover Sheet with the complete names and addresses of the plaintiff and defendant.
+• If not e-filed, an Adversary Proceeding Cover Sheet with the complete names and addresses of the plaintiff and defendant.
 All boxes should be completed accordingly.
 If applicable, please include the amount of damages demanded, which must be consistent with the amounts demanded in the Complaint.
 Be sure to use the current version of the Adversary Proceeding Cover Sheet.

 • Please consult the Bankruptcy Court Fee Schedule to determine if a fee is required and if so, the amount of the filing fee.